Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Raiders stats and trends

-- Las Vegas has played 12 games, with five wins against the spread.
+- Las Vegas has five wins against the spread in 12 games this year.

-- Las Vegas' games this season have gone over the total in six out of 12 opportunities (50%).
+- Las Vegas' games this season have gone over the point total six times in 12 opportunities (50%).

-- Las Vegas is 5-1 against the spread and 6-0 overall in games when it puts up more than 21.6 points.
+- When Las Vegas records more than 21.6 points, it is 5-1 against the spread and 6-0 overall.

 - The Raiders have 12 giveaways this season, while the Chiefs have 18 takeaways.